jquast/ucs-detect/docs/intro.rst

 History
 -------

-- 2.2.0 (2026-05-25): Terminal screenshot capture with ``make-screenshots.py``, expanded
+- 2.2.0 (2026-05-27): Terminal screenshot capture with ``make-screenshots.py``, expanded
-  XTGETTCAP detection and results table, record XTVERSION capture method and TERM_PROGRAM, ``run-series.py`` batch testing with parallel execution (Linux/X11, only).
+  XTGETTCAP detection and results table, record XTVERSION, TERM_PROGRAM directly.
+Record cpu and memory resource usage, and introduce ``run-series.py``, used with or without docker for batch testing with parallel execution (Linux only).

 - 2.1.0 (2026-04-17): Add more testing for standalone and flags (RI), kitty text sizing protocol, make ucs-browser compatible with older python versions, and some changes